 For him Prague is also the capital city of the twentieth century because “this is a place in which modernist dreams have again and again unraveled; a location in which the masks have sooner or later always come off to reveal the grand narratives of progress for the childish fairy tales they are.”
 And also a place where “the past is not easy to escape … even when, and perhaps especially when, you are making new worlds.”
 (Petr Zídek,”Kniha o českém surrealismu aneb monografie světové Prahy” [A book on Czech surrealism or a monograph of global Prague], Právo, 1 July 2021.)

 None of these reviewers are without their criticisms, and I am grateful where they have pointed out occasional factual mistakes in the text.
-There are of course errors, mostly minor, in the book (and as Petr Zídek noted in his review, some more were added in the Czech edition that were not picked up by the Volvox Globator editors).
+There are of course errors, mostly minor, in the book (and as Petr Zídek and Veronika Košnarová noted in their reviews, some more were added in the Czech edition that were not picked up by the Volvox Globator editors).
 Zdenko Pavelka also (justly) alerts readers that:

 “Sayer’s knowledge of realities and his ability to connect them in time and space are exceptional.
 I have to warn, however, that sometimes maybe also with a certain exaggeration or, let us say, poetic license.
 Perhaps you know that the Kinský Palace on the Old Town Square was the seat of the State German Gymnasium at the end of the 19th century, which Franz Kafka attended as a student.
 Sayer mentions that just outside the windows of his classroom is the balcony from which Gottwald spoke on 21 February 1948.
 I’m not sure whether in this case Sayer is not slightly embellishing reality in the Hrabalian manner, because the rooms at the disposal of the gymnasium were supposed to be in the rear of the palace.
 But even if Kafka did not sit in that balcony room, the well-known story of how in a later retouched photograph of the balcony scene, only the cap of Gottwald’s faithful comrade Vladimir Clementis remains, of course on Gottwald’s head, is certainly close to Kafka, but also to the surrealists.”